jbernie2/dryer_routes/README.md

 RouteRegistry = Dryer::Routes::Registry.new
 ```

-And then in `config/routes.rb` you can register your apps routes, eg.
+And then in `config/routes.rb` you can register your app's routes, eg.
 ```
 Rails.application.routes.draw do
   RouteRegistry.register(